-The Golden Circle is the perfect day trip if you have a short layover in Iceland.
-You can see the main landmarks in less than 300 km route.
+After spending some time at the Blue Lagoon is recommendable to drive the famous Golden Circle from Reykjavik.
+You can see the main and most beautiful landmarks in less than 300 km route.
 The driving distance of the Golden Circle is around 3 hours but you can easily spend a whole day depending how much you stop along the way.
 It can take you anytime from 6 to 8 hours.

 You might need to either rent a car or take a tour.
-We choose to do a self driving tour ourselves with our sweet ride from Lagoon Car Rental.
+We chose to do a self driving tour of the Golden Circle ourselves with our sweet ride from Lagoon Car Rental.
 You can pick up your rental car either from the airport or in the city of Reykjavik.

 It is not hard to drive in Iceland, you just need to be careful of the many narrow roads.
 There are not many people in the country so traffic is not a big thing, specially when visiting off season, like we did.